Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 Open traces stay open indefinitely.
 Invoance never forces a seal.
 Your application decides when the process is complete.

-Once an event is anchored to a trace, it cannot be removed, replaced, or reordered.
+Once an item is anchored to a trace, it cannot be removed, replaced, or reordered.
 The sequence is permanent from the moment of ingestion.

 Create, manage, and seal traces

-Create traces and anchor events via API or from the dashboard.
-Create a trace — Invoance returns the trace_id.
-Anchor events using that ID.
+Create traces and anchor items via API or from the dashboard.
+Create a trace, Invoance returns the trace_id.
+Anchor events, documents, and AI attestations using that ID.
 Seal when done.
 The proof bundle generates itself from the cryptographic evidence already recorded.
 Below is an example using the API.

 Invoance generates the trace_id.
 Store it in your system.